dialog-semiconductor/BLE_SDK10_examples/features/armv8_stack_overflow_guards/README.md

   - This example runs on a DA1469x Bluetooth Smart SoC.
   - A DA1469x Pro Development Kit or USB kit is needed for this example (KEY1_PORT and KEY1_PIN should be modified for USB Kit functionality).
 - **Software Configurations**
-  - Download the latest SDK version for the DA1469x family of devices (10.0.10.x)
+  - Download the latest SDK version for the DA1469x family of devices (10.0.12.x)
   - **SEGGER's J-Link** tools should be downloaded and installed.

 ## SDK Modifications

-You can apply the modification to the SDK in order to support the ADF feature by using the following command:
+You can apply the modification to the SDK in order to support the MSP/PSP Overflow feature by using the following command:

 ```console
   > cd <SDKROOT>